You did it. You survived another year.

 - Google Webmaster Tools is Now “Google Search Console” – May 26

 - Breaking News: “Remove Bad Links, Remove Your Penalty,” Says Google – September 14

 Increased Hacking (And the Security to Fix It)

 This year was a bad one for hacking.
-But Google had our backs in a major way.
+But Google had our backs in a significant way.
 They released a multi-part series on spreading hacking awareness, which even included a few tricks to prevent it from happening to you.
-This info came with some alarming numbers—that hacking was up 180% over the course of the year.
+This info came with some alarming numbers—that hacking was up 180% throughout the year.
 But with Google’s suggestions to make the jump to HTTPS, as well as implement 2 step verification, you can all but hacker-proof your site from some of the more common hacking methods.

 Read up and secure your site: